Coffee production in the Philippines: Decline in the 1880s-1890s

 In 1889, coffee production in the country saw a great decline following the introduction of coffee rust in the country and increased incidence of insect infestation.
 These elements virtually destroyed all coffee trees in Batangas.
 By 1891, coffee production in the country was reduced to 1/6 of its total production two years earlier.
 By this period, Brazil has regained its position as a major coffee producer.
 Surviving coffee seedlings were transferred to Cavite as many farmers in Batangas shifted to growing other crops.

 Post-World War II

 During the 1950s, the Philippine government, with assistance from Americans, introduced a variety of coffee to the country which is more resistant.
-Instant coffee began to be produced in commercial quantities which resulted to the increase of demand for coffee.
+Instant coffee began to be produced in commercial quantities which resulted in increased demand for coffee.
 Many farmers began shifting back to growing coffee in the 1960s.
 Importation of coffee was momentarily stopped due to a surplus in the world market due to sudden proliferation of coffee farms.
 In 1980, the Philippines became a member of the International Coffee Organization (ICO).